edgamat/edgamat.github.io/_posts/2018-12-27-EF-Core-Automatic-Evaluation.md

 ---
 layout: post
-title:  "How To Avoid Automatic Evaluation with EF Core"
+title: 'How To Avoid Automatic Evaluation with EF Core'
+author: 'Matthew Edgar'
 ---
-# How To Avoid Automatic Evaluation with EF Core

 https://saebamini.com/the-dangerous-ef-core-feature-automatic-client-evaluation/

 When using EF Core, the default configuration will not warn you (with a run-time error) if you are using a Linq query that EF Core cannot evaluate.
 This will result in the query being run in a manner that might not be as expected.
 For example: